Physician Estate Planning Guide

 Emergency Binder: If you want a pre-organized emergency binder, we have partnered with EmergencyBinders.com to help.
 Their binder will help you organize your family's most important information so you're prepared, no matter what happens.

-When setting up an estate plan, your chosen estate attorney will meet with you to discuss your goals/wishes, concerns, and financial situation.
+When setting up an estate plan, your chosen estate planning attorney for physicians will meet with you to discuss your goals/wishes, concerns, and financial situation.
 They may ask for you to complete some information beforehand, and it’s important that you be honest so that they can give you the best possible advice.
 They will then come up with recommendations about the documents that you need as well as possible tax planning strategies and other tips to make the process smoother.

 Your plan can be as complicated and specific as you want, but at minimum, having basic documents such as wills and power of attorneys and beneficiary and guardianship decisions in place is generally a good idea.